TravisWheelerLab/disco/Labeling-and-extracting-data.md

    │   ├── 1_M14F15_8_7.WAV
    │   └── 1_M14F15_8_7.csv
 ```
+The extraction script finds all first-level subdirectories in data_dir, then pairs together the .wav and .csv files in each subdirectory for extraction, whether or not their names match.
+An object that contains labels and features is then created for each .wav/.csv pair, and stored in memory.
+This entire object is shuffled and then split into test/train/validation data.
+The test/train/validation data are saved in three separate directories: `--data_dir/test, --data_dir/train, --data_dir/validation`.
+The model training tool relies on this structure.

 `beetles extract` can accept a few other arguments, like the number of ffts to use when calculating the spectrogram and whether or not to use a MelSpectrogram.
+Sensible defaults are provided.